alhacen/jedisdb/readme.md

 <h1>Philosophy</h1>

-usestate is a wrapper on react useState hook, that makes it accessible through all the components without passing in the components, so no need to create stores, actions, or dispatchers.
+jedisdb is a wrapper on react useState hook, that makes it accessible through all the components without passing in the components, so no need to create stores, actions, or dispatchers.

 <h1>Features 📋</h1>